DiffuSeq: Sequence to Sequence Text Generation with Diffusion Models: Experiments

 \paragraph{Step-wise Analysis against Iterative NAR.} Given the underlying theoretical connection between iterative NAR and \model discussed in ~\Secref{sec:learning}, we empirically investigate the behavior of LevT and \model by analyzing their step-wise quality (i.e. BLEU) and diversity (i.e. div-4) curves.
 As is suggested in~\Figref{fig:step_bleu}, LevT grows fiercely in quality at the very beginning of generation, and quickly slows down in the successive refinement process.
 But \model behaves differently, with BLEU score growing slowly at first, increasing rapidly as the diffusion process progresses and finally surpassing LevT.
 It is also observed that the diversity of both LevT and \model is determined at the very early stage regardless of future refinement or diffusion, where \model consistently outperforms LevT on diversity at any stage of generation.
 We conjecture that \model explores more possible results at the first half of generation process, and soon converges to several potential candidates when it is closed to the end of steps.
 In this case, \model shows its capacity to take both generation quality and diversity into consideration, and this is the capacity that iterative-NAR and even AR models can not obtain, due to the different learning paradigms.

 \paragraph{Inference Speed.} The slow sampling speed is one of the major concerns about diffusion models.
 Here we fix the number of diffusion steps during training for \model while shrinking the inference steps following DDIM~\citep{song2020denoising}.
-As we can see from~\Figref{fig:speed}, when reducing the inference to 1,000 diffusion steps, \model achieves a higher BLEU score than GPT2-large yet registers a similar inference speed.
+As we can see from~\Figref{fig:speed}, when reducing the inference to 1,000 diffusion steps {on single GPU}, \model achieves a higher BLEU score than GPT2-large yet registers a {closer} inference speed to GPT2-large.

 \paragraph{Effectiveness of Joint Training.}

 In \model, the representations of $\textbf{w}^x$ and $\textbf{w}^y$ are jointly trained using the same embedding function $\textsc{Emb}(\cdot)$ (stated in~\Secref{sec:learning}).
 To validate the effectiveness of this joint training strategy, we compared it with the training strategy commonly used in text-to-image diffusion models~\citep{nichol2021glide, ramesh2022hierarchical}.
 In particular, we decouple the training of $\textsc{Emb}(\textbf{w}^x)$ and $\textsc{Emb}(\textbf{w}^y)$ by replacing $\textsc{Emb}(\textbf{w}^x)$ with representations extracted from a pre-trained BERT-tiny model~\citep{DBLP:journals/corr/abs-1908-08962}.
 From~\tabref{tb:fixx}, we find that the decoupled training strategy results in poor performance.